charmoniumQ/PROBE/docs/record_replay/main.md

   Performance counters are a way for the microarchitecture to expose details to user-level programs.

 [^inode-note]: We will not consdier the actual inode a part of the file-system contents, because few program depend on it, as opposed to the equivalence-class of files with the same inode, and it is difficult for reproducibility methods to force the OS to assign a particular inode, so defining the state that way would be less discerning.
-[^dir-note]: Like inode, we are not forgetting about directory order, just considering separately (under its own category) in the interest of making these categories more discerning.

 However, we do not claim these state categories are exhaustive, in the sense that fixing all of these would always fix the result of every program.

 Here are several things we do not consider system-level state:

 - **`cpuid`**:
   The `cpuid` instruction is not truly state, since it is deterministic; it is just a operational condition that is difficult to reach.
   It is easy to get an x86_64 CPU in 2023; it is not easy to get an <!-- TODO -->